Skip to main content

 Letter of interest vs cover letter

-A letter of interest and a cover letter both help you stand out professionally, but they serve very different purposes.
+A letter of interest and a cover letter both help an applicant stand out professionally, but they serve very different purposes.

 Letter of interest